eholdmore/oncotidy/regimen-mapper/README.md

 # Regimen Mapper
-Turn messy free-text chemotherapy regimen data into tidy lists of **NCI Preferred Drug Names**.
+Turn messy free-text chemotherapy regimen data into tidy lists of NCI Preferred Drug Names.

 ## Description
-Designed to work with **OncDRS** ```TREATMENT_PLAN``` tables (or similar), this tool parses free-text chemotherapy plan entries and maps them to standardized terms using the NCI Thesaurus.
+Designed to work with OncDRS ```TREATMENT_PLAN``` tables (or similar), this tool parses free-text chemotherapy plan entries and maps them to standardized terms using the NCI Thesaurus.

 It supports: